gohugoio/hugo/content/en/content-management/shortcodes.md

 ## Use Hugo's Built-in Shortcodes

 Hugo ships with a set of predefined shortcodes that represent very common usage.
-These shortcodes are provided for author convenience and to keep your markdown content clean.
+These shortcodes are provided for author convenience and to keep your Markdown content clean.

 ### `figure`

-`figure` is an extension of the image syntax in markdown, which does not provide a shorthand for the more semantic [HTML5 `<figure>` element][figureelement].
+`figure` is an extension of the image syntax in Markdown, which does not provide a shorthand for the more semantic [HTML5 `<figure>` element][figureelement].

 The `figure` shortcode can use the following named parameters: